belgattitude/soluble-japha/doc/quick_install.md

 > Do not run it as root neither as it exposes the JVM methods through the network.

-Two options exists, the first one is using the [**standalone server**](https://github.com/belgattitude/pjbserver-tools) which helps to start a server with little Java knowlege.
+Two options exists, the first one is using the [**standalone server**](https://github.com/belgattitude/pjbserver-tools) which helps to start a server with little Java knowledge.
 Its recommended use is for development, unit tests...

-For production prefer the Option 2, you can also start with the standalone and switch to second option later on.
+For **production prefer the Option 2**, you can also start with the standalone and switch to second option later on.

-#### Option 1: Standalone bridge server (easy for PHP minded - development)
+#### Option 1: Standalone bridge server (easy to start in cli - development)

    Clone the [pjbserver-tools](https://github.com/belgattitude/pjbserver-tools) repository in a custom directory an run [composer](http://getcomposer.org) update command.